DGS-Dead-Gnome-Society/ServiceX/README.md

 ## How will ServiceX work?
 At current, I have multiple models on how ServicesX should be coded.

+## What is DGS (Dead Gnome Sociaty)?
+DGS has been killing gnomes since 1806, so if you got any gnome pest then DGS is who you wanna call.
+Actually that was a joke but here's the truth, DGS (Dead Gnome Society) started in 2005 as a WoW (World of Warcraft) guild that started to kill gnomes (a WoW race).
+The guild is strong as ever today and has also evolved into an IRC Network with a lot of amazing people to help you, and chat with.
+If you want to see what we are about then feel free to connect to our IRC network at irc.poulskitchen.club on port 6667 or port 6697 (For SSL) and don't forgot to read the MOTD.

 ## Feature Checklist
 When features are proposed, they'll be added to this list.
 When features are implemented, they'll be checked out.
 * [ ] Configurability (Either TOML or JSON)